 MediaPLUS+: women + diversity= the big picture

 In response to the conversation around the need to increase diversity in the Canadian media sector, Women in View will launched their new initiative MediaPLUS+ at CMPA’s Prime Time in Ottawa on February 1, 2018.
 MediaPLUS+ is a resource booklet for actors, filmmakers, and industry professionals to help strengthen gender and cultural diversity in Canadian media.

 “This is a brilliant resource that not only presents clear actions everyone can take to make ‘the big picture’ a reality, it also shows us the dynamism that results when women and diverse creators tell their stories.
 An essential read, a meaningful achievement.”

 – Marguerite Pigott, Vice President, Outreach and Strategic Initiatives, CMPA

-Launched at Prime Time in 2017 as a three year initiative, Five in Focus illustrates the depth and diversity of directing talent by shining a spotlight on five women directors, each year.
+Launched at Prime Time in 2017 as a three year initiative, Five in Focus illustrates the depth and diversity of female talent by shining a spotlight on five women directors, each year.
 The program was designed to bring together producers and broadcasters to identify and promote Canadian women media creators.
 In 2018, we expanded this initiative to include women in the animation sector.
 The most recent iteration, Five in Focus: Indigenous was announced at ImagineNATIVE in October 2020.

 Doubling the number of Canadian women directing scripted TV in two years.
 Join us.

 2xMore is a three-year game changing initiative Launched at Prime Time in February 2016 by Women in View to support a sustainable shift towards gender equity in Canada’s media industries.